-Within ten working days from the date of the notice of assignment to an administrative law judge, the agency must file with the Court and serve upon all parties an agency information sheet on the form prescribed by the Court, containing the information formerly submitted in the agency transmittal form.
+Within ten business days from the date of the notice of assignment to an administrative law judge, the agency must file with the Court and serve upon all parties an agency information sheet on the form prescribed by the Court, containing the information formerly submitted in the agency transmittal form.
 The agency information sheet must include the e-mail addresses of the agency's contact person, as well as the e-mail addresses of known parties and their representatives.
 A copy of the written agency decision must be included with the agency information sheet.
 If the agency fails to comply with this Rule, the party requesting the hearing may move for an order compelling the agency to respond.
+This rule does not apply to County Tax cases.